AdaCore/spark2014/docs/ug/spark_2014.rst

 More details on how |GNAT Pro| compiles |SPARK| code can be found in the |GNAT Pro| Reference Manual.

-Although |SPARK| can be seen as a subset of Ada with additional aspects/pragmas/attributes, the latest version SPARK 2014 is a much larger subset than previous versions of |SPARK|.
+|SPARK| can be seen as a large subset of Ada with additional
+aspects/pragmas/attributes, the latest version SPARK 2014 being a much larger subset than previous versions of |SPARK|.
 It includes in particular:

 * richer types (subtypes with bounds not known statically, discriminant records)